 After your implant procedure, it is important to follow your doctor’s instructions for post-surgery care and keep all follow-up appointments as scheduled.

 During this time, your doctor may recommend that you restrict your activity.
 You may need to avoid lifting, bending, and twisting movements.
 This allows time for scar tissue to form, which helps anchor the lead.
+Use normal caution with these types of movements after the initial 6 to 8 weeks.

 Overcoming back and leg pain requires a commitment from you.
 You will need to learn to operate the neurostimulation patient programmer and participate in other pain treatments, such as physical therapy, to help ensure success.